hroudbari/MapReduce-Framework/README.md

 Compile & Run Instructions
 *****************************************************************************************
-Please make sure environment is correctly configured.
+Please make sure your environment is correctly configured.

   1. In CMakeList.txt, change (VCPKG_HOME "$ENV{HOME}/vcpkg") to where your vcpkg exists.
   2. Export `PATH` variable to point to cmake.